davetaz/openactive-crossfilter/learning.md

 This means that any work you do can be saved to your own account.

 ### Fork a copy of the example
-Use the `Fork` button at the bottom right of the page; this creates an exact copy of the pen that you can then make changes to.
+Use the `Fork` button at the bottom right of the page (or use CTLR+S on your keyboard); this creates an exact copy of the pen that you can then make changes to.

 ### Get familiar with the workspace